How to Design a Home Office That Boosts Productivity and Sparks Joy

 Also, consider ergonomic accessories like a separate keyboard and mouse to reduce strain on your wrists.
 Trust me, small changes like these can add up to a much more comfortable workday.

-1. Keep Your Desk Streamlined
+1. Keep Your Desk Tidy

 Daily Check-In: Take a look at your desk.
 Is there anything you can tidy up or put away right now?
 A clear workspace can help create a clearer, more focused mind.